ReFiManager/ReFiManager/README.md

 #### Upload file

-In RFManager you can upload multiple files but will be generated this request for each file.
+In ReFiManager you can upload multiple files but will be generated this request for each file.

 ##### Request